stockhuman/C263-Node-demo/README.md

 $ npm install
 $ npm start
 ```
 Have fun!
-Note that chats are volatile - they don't persist after a frefresh of the client or server.
+Note that chats are volatile - they don't persist after a refresh of the client or server.